ikido/cb_products/README.md

 * images should also be managed by webpack, not sure how at this point

 * use browserHistory for react-router, but server must support it

+* we have login, what about logout?

+### NOTES

+* would be nice to get all attributes and presets preloaded for product search page

+* it's bad that after unsuccessfull login we still get HTTP 200 page